 - 13. Do you help people reach agreement on spousal support?

 Yes.
 Spousal support is an issue that gives many divorcing couples difficulty.
 There is no precise formula that enables couples to quickly and easily obtain the amount and duration of support.
-We will help you understand customary approaches and the financial impact of various options, and most importantly, help you determine a spousal support plan that addresses your needs and interests.
+I will help you understand customary approaches and the financial impact of various options, and most importantly, help you determine a spousal support plan that addresses your needs and interests.

 - 14. Can you prepare our legal documents?